 33. Alice’s Adventures In Wonderland by Lewis Carroll

 Yes, I’m including yet another children’s book, because sometimes they have more to teach us than anything written for grown-ups.
 In this case, read Alice’s Adventures In Wonderland to experience and marvel at Carroll’s masterful word play – it just doesn’t quite translate in its full glory to the Disney screen adaptation (or any other!).
-Read my full review here.
+Read my full review of Alice’s Adventures In Wonderland here.

 34. The Grapes Of Wrath by John Steinbeck